Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.9 =
+* Added the ability to edit link text from inside the plugin, for certain types of links.
+* Added a "suggestions" feature.
+When you go to edit a broken link, the plugin will now suggest replacing it with an archived page from the Wayback Machine (if available).
+You can disable suggestions in Settings -> Link Checker -> General.
+* Added a Hebrew translation.
+* Added support for HTML code in custom fields.
+To make the plugin treat a field as HTML, prefix its name with "html:" in BLC settings.
+For example, if you have a custom field named "foo" that contains HTML, enter it as "html:foo".
+* Fixed: The "Status" column is now properly updated when editing a link.
+* Fixed: Visual feedback when a link is successfully edited.
+Basically, it briefly changes the row background to green.
+* Fixed: Email notifications will only include the "see all broken links here" link if the recipient can actually access that link.
+* Fixed some UI labels not being localizable.
+* The "Undismiss" action is now displayed in all views instead of only the "Dismissed" view.
+This way you can tell if a broken link has been dismissed without having to search the "Dismissed" list.
+* Added information about the last email notification sent to debug info.
+It's accessible by clicking "show debug info" on the plugin settings page.

 = 1.8.3 =
 * Added a Hungarian translation.